 I promise, there’s more to this article than how amazing Mary Kay is.
-The reason why I’m bringing it up is that I wanted to talk about one of my key takeaways that I had learned at one of the meetings, which keeps coming back to me: What kind of people are you surrounding yourself with?
+The reason why I’m bringing it up is that I wanted to talk about one of my key takeaways that I had learned at one of the meetings: What kind of people are you surrounding yourself with?
 Are they Balcony Thinkers, or Basement Thinkers?

 Now let me backtrack a little bit: Balcony Thinkers are not Yes Men.
 They don’t agree with everything you say because they want to kiss-up to you, or think that is supporting you.
 Instead, they are the ones who positively influence you to try harder, find solutions, and succeed.
 They don’t want you to fail.
 Thus, they will bring up points that may harm your business if they see it because they care about your business’ success.
 That is a Balcony Thinker.

 Going off of that, don’t mistake people who give constructive criticism as Basement Thinkers, either.
 Basement Thinkers, though they may be initially doing it out of love, are trying to get you to not follow a specific goal or dream because they only see you failing, so don’t even try.
-Constructive Criticism, however, points out flaws so you can fix them, or shows you where you should ask for help to fix them.
+Constructive Criticism, however, points out flaws or shows you where you should ask for help, so you can fix them.
 Don’t just ignore people who give constructive criticism, because they may help you find something you didn’t think about.
 Listen to them and decide if what they are saying will work for your business’ needs.
 If it doesn’t, then it doesn’t.
 But if five people are telling you something needs to change in your business, you should probably listen.
 It is sometimes wise to listen to those people.

 So which thinkers are you surrounding yourself with?
 Are you living it up with Balcony Thinkers?
 Or are you down on the dumps with Basement Thinkers?
 Personally, I think having a little mix can help.
-Have a group of people who are Balcony Thinkers so you have a positive group to go to when a bad season hits, and a couple of Basement Thinkers to keep you motivated.
+Have a group of people who are Balcony Thinkers so you have positivity when a bad season hits, and Basement Thinkers to keep you motivated.
 It may help you keep your goals and dreams for the future.

 What do you think about the Balcony/Basement Thinker concept?
 Do you have any takeaways?
 Let us know in the comments!
 We love a good discussion.